jimhopper/jimhopper.com/src/_child-abuse/additional-resources.md

 [Survivors of Childhood Sexual Abuse - A Guide for Primary Care Providers](http://www.csacliniciansguide.net/)&nbsp;This is a great resource with sections addressing potential 'triggers' in medical procedures and doctor-patient interactions, as well as recommendations for how to manage patients responses most sensitively and effectively.
 It specifically addresses several areas of practice: Obstetrics & Gynecological Care; In Office PT or Physical Exams; Oral Exams; Ultrasounds & Mammograms; Counseling Substance Abuse Behaviors; Treating Depression & other Psychiatric Illnesses.

+[Teaching Trauma](http://www.teachtrauma.com/)&nbsp; This website by researcher, clinician, and professor Bethany Brand, Ph.D., provides lots of resources for teaching trauma to undergraduate and graduate students.
+There are sections on different types of trauma, controversial topics, classroom activities, and slide shows from leaders in the field.

 [The Trauma Center](http://www.traumacenter.org/), founded by Bessel van der Kolk, a leading expert in the field of traumatic stress studies, is a clinic affiliated with the Boston University School of Medicine.
 The site includes [publications and products](http://www.traumacenter.org/products/products_landing.php) from Dr. van der Kolk and his colleagues at the The Trauma Center.

 [Tips for Abuse Survivors and Their Dentists](http://www.dentalfearcentral.org/abuse_survivors.html)&nbsp;As indicated by its name, this page at [Dental Fear Central](http://www.dentalfearcentral.org/index.html) was written for abuse survivors and their dentists, and has some helpful advice on dealing with many of the issues and difficulties that can arise.